catamphetamine/anychan/README.md

 ## Proxy

-Chans (`2ch.hk`, `4chan.org`) don't allow calling their API from other websites by prohibiting [Cross-Origin Resource Sharing](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) (CORS), so a CORS proxy is required in order for another website to be able to query chan API directly.
+All chans (`4chan.org`, `2ch.hk`, etc) don't allow calling their API from other websites by prohibiting [Cross-Origin Resource Sharing](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) (CORS), so a CORS proxy is required in order for another website to be able to query chan API directly.

 A public CORS proxy called ["CORS Anywhere"](https://cors-anywhere.herokuapp.com/) can be used for development/testing.
 Such public CORS proxy imposes several restrictions such as no support for "cookies" and also introduces an artifical delay (a couple of seconds) for all API requests.
 There's also some [list of public CORS proxies](https://gist.github.com/jimmywarting/ac1be6ea0297c16c477e17f8fbe51347).